 No one will care – not true.
 Everyone has something interesting to say.

-I am not good enough yet - you are missing the point.
-A website is the perfect way to document your artworks and identify where you need to improve.
+I am not good enough yet – you are missing the point.
+A website is a perfect way to document your artwork and identify where you need to improve.

 It’s too complicated – not really.
 EVERYONE is capable of setting up a website with absolutely no knowledge of websites or code.
 It will however take a bit of time whilst you learn.
 When I started setting up websites, I had zero experience but it is all very intuitive.